davidjaguilar104/team-profile-generator/README.md

 I utilized the Inquirer package in order to get user input in a more efficient manner.
 I wanted to build this project to demonstrate my skills using Node.js, NPM, and OOP.
 This application takes user input via the CLI and generates a team profile page website!

-## Description

-This is my first application built using Node.js.
-I also utilized the Inquirer package in order to get user input in a more efficient manner.
-I wanted to build this project to demonstrate my skills using Node.js and NPM.
-This application can also be really useful for my fellow developers.
-My application will help you generate a README.md for any project you have!
-Feel free to use this application and spend more time developing rather than on your README.md for your projects!

 ## Walkthrough Video

 [Click Here](https://watch.screencastify.com/v/pXx9fBBlSHLuh4rGjq3D)